 Setting Up The WooCommerce Booking & Appointment Plugin

-Once you have installed and activated the WooCommerce Booking & Appointment Plugin a menu item labelled “Booking” appears in the admin menu.
+Once you have installed and activated the WooCommerce Booking & Appointment Plugin a menu item labeled “Booking” appears in the admin menu.
 The menu is minimal and doesn’t overwhelm the user with too many options.
-This in my opinion is a good start for seasoned WordPress users and a very good start for amateur users.
+This, in my opinion, is a good start for seasoned WordPress users and a very good start for amateur users.

 You will have to navigate to ‘Booking’ –> ‘Settings’ to configure the plugin and set it up for use.
 All the configuration options have been aggregated under the ‘Settings’ sub-menu making the plugin setup process extremely simple.
 Once you have reached the ‘Settings’ most options will be available in the ‘Global Booking Settings’.
 These settings are fairly self-explanatory and supported by ‘Help tooltips’ alongside every field should you not understand.